 In addition to all these program offerings, Journey Farmers also become part of a supportive network made up of other beginning farmers and farmer mentors by participating in special gatherings, educational offerings, and other community events.

-Expectations: NOFA-VT expects all Journey Farmers to enter into an agreement outlining their goals and objectives for the program; which includes participation in educational events and trainings, regular mentor meetings and completion of a farm plan.
+Expectations: NOFA-VT expects all Journey Farmers to enter into an agreement outlining their goals and objectives for the program, which includes participation in educational events and trainings, regular mentor meetings and check-ins with NOFA-VT staff.

 Applying: NOFA-VT reviews Journey Farmer applications once a year in December, and applicants are notified of a decision by mid-January.
 Couples and/or business partners should submit a joint application.